Question

 - Ensure that the profile in question has edit access to the aforementioned fields

-The Allowed Profiles in the Connected App Manager is mentioned within Setting up user access to Zendesk tickets in Salesforce.
-These settings need to be in place when the integration is connected in Admin Center, and will not retroactively apply if updated after the app is connected.
+The Allowed Profiles in the Connected App Manager need to be in place when you connect the integration in Admin Center, and won't retroactively apply if updated after the connection of the app.

 According to Salesforce Streaming Limits, plans are typically maxed out at 40, 50, or 100 push topics.

-These could be consumed by other integrations or apps.
-To see how many currently exist, execute the following SOQL query using the Developer Console or Workbench.
+Other integrations or apps can consume them.
+To see how many currently exist, execute the following SOQL query with the Developer Console or Workbench.

 SELECT count() from PushTopic